 • Making a bug hotel or hedgehog house.

-• Buying equipment for a wildlife club at school.
+• Buying equipment for a wildlife club.

 • Writing a nature book.